 If prostate cancer has been diagnosed, graded and staged, there is much to consider before reaching a prostate cancer treatment decision.
 Patients often feel that they must make a decision quickly.
 However, it is essential that a patient allows adequate time to educate himself, and reaches a well-informed decision regarding his options.
 A patient should ask his cancer care team questions.

-Ideally, seeking a second opinion with a radiation oncologist and radiation oncologist who specializes in brachytherapy is worthwhile.
+Ideally, seeking a second opinion with a radiation oncologist and brachytherapist (a radiation oncologist who specializes in brachytherapy) is worthwhile.
 Prostate cancer is a complex disease, and physicians may differ in their opinions.

 Low Dose Rate (LDR) Seed Brachytherapy